iqunlim/dockerhub-hook/Readme.md

 These can be placed either in a .env file in the same folder as the executable or they can be set on your filesystem/container

-Please avoid using "=" in your variable names

 ### REQUIRED

 `WHITELISTED_REPOSITORIES="user/repo user/repo2 ..."`